microsoft/vcpkg-docs/vcpkg/users/binarycaching.md

 ### Credentials

 Many NuGet servers require additional credentials to access.
 The most flexible way to supply credentials is via the `nugetconfig` provider with a custom `nuget.config` file.
-See https://docs.microsoft.com/en-us/nuget/consume-packages/consuming-packages-authenticated-feeds for more information on authenticating via `nuget.config`.
+See the [Consuming packages from authenticated feeds](/nuget/consume-packages/consuming-packages-authenticated-feeds) for more information.

 However, it is still possible to authenticate against many servers using NuGet's built-in credential providers or via customizing your environment's default `nuget.config`.
 The default config can be extended via nuget client calls such as
 ```